luk-f/pyCFOFiSAX/README.md

 and the [package `llvmlite`](https://llvmlite.readthedocs.io/en/latest/) for this project, tested only with Python 3.7 and 3.8 that we recommend.

-Otherwise, the use of `conda` simplifies the installation (as recommended on the site of[tslearn](https://tslearn.readthedocs.io/en/latest/index.html)), because does not require the installation of compiler c and packages `Cython` and `llvmlite`.
+Otherwise, the use of `conda` simplifies the installation (as recommended on the site of [tslearn](https://tslearn.readthedocs.io/en/stable/)), because it does not require the installation of C compiler and `Cython` and `llvmlite` packages.

-### Use
+### Documentation

 The documentation is available here (in French) : [https://pycfofisax.readthedocs.io/fr/main/](https://pycfofisax.readthedocs.io/fr/main/)

 ## Thanks

-Development as part of the work of :
+Development of :
  - [CFOF: A Concentration Free Measure for Anomaly Detection, par Fabrizio Angiulli](https://arxiv.org/abs/1901.04992),
  - [iSAX: Indexing and Mining Terabyte Sized Time Series, par Jin Shieh et Eamonn Keogh](http://www.cs.ucr.edu/~eamonn/iSAX/iSAX.html),
  - [iSAX 2.0: Indexing and Mining One Billion Time Series, par Alessandro Camerra, Themis Palpanas, Jin Shieh et Eamonn Keogh](https://www.cs.ucr.edu/~eamonn/iSAX_2.0.pdf).
  - [Scoring Message Stream Anomalies in Railway Communication Systems, par Lucas Foulon, Serge Fenet, Christophe Rigotti et Denis Jouvin](https://hal.archives-ouvertes.fr/hal-02357924/)

-Using the code of:
+Use of the code of:
  - [tslearn de Romain Tavenard et al. (2017)](https://tslearn.readthedocs.io/en/latest/index.html).

 Use of the packages of: